 1 COVID‑19, All Parks, 2020

-Disney was forced to shut the doors to their parks all around the world.
-Tokyo Disneyland closed at the end of February, Disney World and Disneyland Paris closed on March 15, and Disneyland closed on March 16.
-Shanghai Disney Resort and Hong Kong Disneyland Resort closed earlier in the year, but Shanghai Disney has partially reopened and is opening different areas of the park in phases.
-The other Disney parks are working on plans to reopen the resorts in phases with limited guests and workers.[10]
+Disney was compelled to close every park across the globe.
+Tokyo Disneyland halted operations at the end of February, while Disney World and Disneyland Paris closed on March 15, and Disneyland in California shut its gates on March 16.
+Earlier in the year, Shanghai Disney Resort and Hong Kong Disneyland Resort had already closed; Shanghai Disney later reopened in phases, while the other resorts prepared phased reopenings with limited capacity for guests and staff.

 ]]>